outerelocarlos/macOS-dev-Setup/README.md

 ### Rust-based utilities
-cargo install ripgrep         # Often considered the fastest regex search tool available cargo install --git https://github.com/ogham/exa.git  # An improvement over ls with more features and better defaults
+cargo install ripgrep         # Often considered the fastest regex search tool available cargo install eza             # An improvement over ls with more features and better defaults

 cargo install zoxide          # Smarter cd command which remembers which directories you use most frequently to facilitate navigation echo 'eval "$(zoxide init bash)"' > ~/.bash_profile